-(A) The Business Development Advisory Board shall hold regular monthly meetings at such time and place as the Board may determine and may hold special meetings at any other time.
-All meetings shall be publicly noticed to residents, homeowners, and property owners by publication on the Village's bulletin board or website.
-In the event that the Chairperson shall fail to call a special meeting, upon request of any member of the Board, a special meeting shall be held upon written call of two other members of the Board mailed three days prior to the called meeting.

-(B) All meetings of the Board shall be open to the public and three members shall constitute a quorum.

-(C) A majority vote of the Board shall be required on all recommendations made to the Village Commission.
+- (A) The Youth and Education Services Board shall hold regular monthly meetings at such time and place as the Board may determine and may hold special meetings at any other time.
+All meetings shall be open to the public.
+All meetings shall be publicly noticed to residents, homeowners, and property owners in accordance with the current practice of the Village Clerk in noticing meetings of the Village Commission.
+In the event that the Chairperson shall fail to call a special meeting, upon request of any member of the Board, a special meeting shall be held upon written call of two other members of the Board mailed three days prior to the called meeting. - (B) All meetings of the Board shall be open to the public and three members shall constitute a quorum. - (C) A majority vote of the Board shall be required on all recommendations made to the Village Commission.